 - 2 teaspoons vanilla extract

 - 280 grams (2 cups) plain flour or all purpose flour

 - 60 grams (3/4 cup) cocoa powder

 - 120 ml (1/2 cup) hot water

 - 240 ml (1 cup) sour cream, room temperature

 - Grease two round 8-inch cake pans well with butter and line the bottom with baking or parchment paper.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

 - In a large mixing bowl, add butter and sugars and beat with an electric mixer until pale and creamy.

 - Add vanilla and eggs, one at a time, and continue to beat until mixture is combined and creamy.
 Boil the kettle and pour out 1/2 cup water and set aside.

-- In a separate bowl, sift plain flour, cocoa powder, baking powder and baking soda and lightly whisk.
+- In a separate bowl, sift plain flour, cocoa powder, baking powder, baking soda and salt and lightly whisk.